a77med-Ibrahim/Job_App_Assistant/README.md

 npm start
 ```

-### Important Note
+## ⚠️ Important Note

-Always keep in mind that writing your own authentic cover letter is better than taking one from AI.
+While this AI-powered tool helps generate ideas and drafts, it’s always best to write your own authentic cover letter that reflects your personality and values.

-This project was made for fun and learning purposes only.
+This project was built for learning, experimentation, and demonstration purposes.